Gervonta Davis (27-0, 25 KOs) made Rolando Romero pay for his trash-talking with a devasting sixth-round knockout, on May 28.

 The win over ‘Rolly’ was the last bout of Davis’ contract with Mayweather Promotions.
 ‘Tank’ had stated that he would likely move on, proclaiming ahead of his clash with Romero: “I feel as though it’s my career, so I need to be the one that controls my career.”
-However, Davis appeared to have change of heart, declaring in the post-fight press conference: “Still Mayweather Promotions, baby.”
+However, Davis had a change of heart, declaring in the post-fight press conference: “Still Mayweather Promotions, baby.”

-Davis’ decision on whether to resign or not will have serious implications for his career trajectory.
-When represented by Floyd Mayweather’s promotional outfit, Davis almost exclusively fought boxers affiliated with Premier Boxing Champions.
+Davis’ decision could have serious implications for his career trajectory.
+Under Floyd Mayweather’s promotional outfit, Davis has almost exclusively fought boxers affiliated with Premier Boxing Champions.
 Historically, PBC have been reticent to work with other promoters.
 Currently, the PBC roster at 135lbs is a little light and Davis has previously faced the two best boxers in their ranks; in Cruz and Romero.

-Here are the five best options available for Davis to face next:
+Here are five options available for Davis to face next:

 Rolando Romero (14-1, 12 KOs)

 Yes, the first bout ended conclusively.
 No, a second fight is not required.
 However, this is boxing; a sport with a long history of unnecessary rematches.

 Romero started the campaign for an opportunity to avenge his defeat immediately, he stated in the post-fight press conference: “I won all six rounds.
 I won every moment of that fight.
 I exposed him and we need to run that shit back.”
 How you win a round in which you are knocked down heavily and are deemed unfit to continue by the referee, I’ll never know.